Kris-Kuiper/Nerms/README.md

 ```

 ##### Map entities
-If you have a record set of, for example, multiple users that you want to add as new Entities, you can add them simply by calling the "map" function.
+If you have a record set of, for example, multiple users that you want to add as new entities, you can add them simply by calling the "map" function.
 The map function expects a single object or an Array of objects:
 ```javascript
 //Define users
 var users = [